 'The Simpsons' First Aired Episode: THR's 1989 Review

-In December 1989, Fox debuted The Simpsons as its own stand-alone show with a Christmas special episode.
-The Hollywood Reporter's original review of the series, published on Dec.
-22, 1989, is below.
+On Dec.
+17, 1989, Fox debuted The Simpsons as its own stand-alone show with a Christmas special episode.
+The Hollywood Reporter's original review of the series is below.

 The Simpsons may well be the most moronic middle-class family since the beginning of time.
 But, hey, that's what makes them so extra special.

 The fact that cartoonist Matt Groening has been able to get away with slamming the American bourgeoisie since last January has been a miracle, one of getting stuff past execs who live in a culture where the idea of a major experience is a backyard barbeque with the in-laws.
 Groening has gone beyond his deliberately annoying snippets from The Tracey Ullman Show and expanded them into a FBC Christmas special called Simpsons: Roasting on an Open Fire Christmas Special.

 For those unfamiliar with this particular horror of a nuclear family, it consists of dad Homer (voice of Dan Castellaneta), mom Marge (Julie Kavner), kid Bart (Nancy Cartwright) and fellow munchkin Lisa (Yeardley Smith).
 Also in there are Harry Shearer, Penny Marshall and Marcia Wallace.